 First post, to be buried quickly.
 But just to give it some gusto, some information for those who start at the beginning.
 I know I do it too.

 James Ashman, Self-Published author.
 By choice.
 I have never pitched an agent or submitted a query of any kind.
 I have not been rejected or accepted anywhere.
 I can explain why another time.
 No established genre yet.
 But most of my ideas will be either be Science Fiction or Fantasy, sometimes a mix of both.
 I have too many links to where I am everywhere, so there will probably be something more complete in the future linking it all together.
-Right now the best place to find me is my Google Profile.
 Eventually an About Me section should arise and cover more.

 I have also written two books so far, the first was started in 2008 and published in 2009.
-That can be read partially here, or buy it here, and here, and here – adding these for an example.
-You don’t have to really click them, though it’d be nice.
 The second is in-process.
 This first one is the first in a Fantasy series/saga that will cover a good amount of time.
 It starts at the main character’s young age of seven.
-The second book jumps to age fourteen rather quickly, by the way.
+The second book in that series jumps to age fourteen rather quickly, by the way.
 So this series is starting very much in the Young Adult fantasy genre, and may continue in it for a while.

 In the future, there will be more books to follow in the “Together with Silver” series, and various other projects.
 There is an older project that I’ll be working on in the future.
-It’s a book I started in 2007 that is preliminarily called “Identity: 2064” – subject to change.
-It will be somewhat cyberpunk, somewhat inspired by what I’ve read of William Gibson and the other authors in his genre.
+It’s a book I started in 2007 that is subject to change.
+It will be somewhat cyberpunk, somewhat inspired by what I’ve read of in the genre.
 It takes place in a future U.S.A. where the government has lost much of its power and corporations are the real authorities.
 The main character is female, B Erins, and works for a background screening agency.
 In real life, my current day job is background screening for employment, so the basic inspiration is obvious, but that’s as far as the real-life influence goes.
 B Erins, along with most of her corporate peers, has an integrated computer in her head and a semi-artificial intelligence that resides with her.
 One day she arrives at work, and no one remembers her.
 And thus she tries to find out why.
 That’s the basic start, for a basic first post.

 I also am planning on a table-tennis themed high school novel.
 It’ll be a tournament-type, action filled, and… epic.
 A tournament-type, in my view, is usually a show or manga where the focus is on a main character and their progression through ranks of rivals, whether those are other people or other schools.
 It’s only an idea right now, but I cannot wait for the day it sees paper.